Jett Blaschka

-Jett Blaschka (born September 16, 1999) is a footballer who plays as a right-back or midfielder for Gibraltar Football League club Manchester 62.
+Jett Blaschka (born 16 September 1999) is a footballer who last played as a right-back or midfielder for Gibraltar Football League club Manchester 62.
 Born in the United States, he plays for the United States Virgin Islands national team.

 Youth career

 Prior to moving to USVI, Blaschka played for the youth academy of Milwaukee Bavarian SC.
 As a high school freshman he played for the Good Hope Country Day School in Saint Croix.
 Half way through his freshman year he attended Montverde Academy in Montverde, Florida where he was a three sport varsity athlete in soccer, cross country and track.
 He helped lead the soccer team to three-straight unbeaten seasons (32-0-5) en route to three-straight national championships.

 College career

 Blaschka was recruited Marquette University in 2018 to play for their Golden Eagles soccer team.
 He earned Big East all academic team and redshirted his freshman year.